pedroalvesbatista/singularity-admindocs/configfiles.rst

 Managing ECL public keys
 ========================

-In Singularity 3.6, public keys associated with fingerprints specified in ECL rules were required to be present in user's local keyring which is not very convenient.
-Singularity 3.7.0 provides a mechanism to administrators for managing a global keyring that ECL uses during signature verification, for that purpose a ``--global`` option was added for:
+In Apptainer 3.6, public keys associated with fingerprints specified in ECL rules were required to be present in user's local keyring which is not very convenient.
+Apptainer 3.7.0 provides a mechanism to administrators for managing a global keyring that ECL uses during signature verification, for that purpose a ``--global`` option was added for: